atPalash/Special-Assignment-in-Factory-Automation--Cargo-Handling-system-using-Multi-agent-system/README.md

 ## Implementation

+### Concept

 * JADE is used as the multi-agent frame-work.
 JADE is responsible for agent commnication and decision making.
 * The behavior of the robots is written in python.
 The python files run as server and listen to change in ".txt" files included in the project files.
 On detecting a file change having specified format the robot begin to work accordingly. for example, on reaching the 1st goal point the mobile agent (responder) informs static agent (initiator) that it is ready to receive package, this changes the java_reply.txt in initiator agent which informs the python code to turn ON the motor.
 * Dynamic path planning approach has been used to compute the path the mobile agent need to take to perform the task.
 On detecting an obstruction it changes the map and the algorithm decides next optimum path to reach goal point.

+### Robot and workspace construction

+static agent: it has one motor and one conveyor belt. mobile agent: it has two base motor for motion of robot and one motor for rotating the top mounted ultrasonic sensor. two ultrasonic sensors are used one for obstruction detection and one for localisation.
+workspace: a 800 X 800 enclosure. this workspace was selected as the ultrasonic sensor sensitivity decreases with higher distance.

 ## Getting Started